kubernetes/git-sync/README.md

     --submodules <string>, $GIT_SYNC_SUBMODULES
             The git submodule behavior: one of "recursive", "shallow", or "off".
 If not specified, this defaults to "recursive".

+    --sync-on-signal <string>, $GIT_SYNC_SYNC_ON_SIGNAL
+            Indicates that a sync attempt should occur upon receipt of the specified signal name (e.g. SIGHUP) or number (e.g. 1).
+If a sync is already in progress, another sync will be triggered as soon as the current one completes.
+If not specified, signals will not trigger syncs.

     --sync-timeout <duration>, $GIT_SYNC_SYNC_TIMEOUT
             The total time allowed for one complete sync.
 This must be at least